ckeditor/ckeditor5/docs/updating/nim-migration/migration-to-new-installation-methods.md

 category: nim-migration
 order: 10
 menu-title: Migrating to new installation methods
-meta-title: Migrating to new installation methods | CKEditor 5 documentation
+meta-title: Migrating to new installation methods | CKEditor5 documentation
-meta-description: Learn how to upgrade your CKEditor 5 project to the new installation methods.
+meta-description: Learn how to upgrade your CKEditor5 project to the new installation methods.
 modified_at: 2024-06-06
 ---

 # Migrating to new installation methods

 <info-box hint>
-This guide will help you migrate your CKEditor 5 project to the new installation methods introduced in CKEditor 5 version 42.0.0.
-If you created your CKEditor 5 project after the release of CKEditor 5 v42.0.0, you likely already use the new installation methods and can skip this guide.
+This guide will help you migrate your CKEditor&nbsp;5 project to the new installation methods introduced in CKEditor&nbsp;5 version 42.0.0.
+If you created your CKEditor&nbsp;5 project after the release of CKEditor&nbsp;5 v42.0.0, you likely already use the new installation methods and can skip this guide.
 </info-box>

-With the introduction of the new installation methods, we have greatly simplified the process of using CKEditor 5 in your project by reducing the number of possible installation paths and eliminating most of the limitations that were present in the old methods.
+With the introduction of the new installation methods, we have greatly simplified the process of using CKEditor&nbsp;5 in your project by reducing the number of possible installation paths and eliminating most of the limitations that were present in the old methods.

 This guide will show you how to migrate your project from the old installation method to one of the new ones.
 First, let's take a look at what the new editor installation looks like to better understand what has changed.